-Dr. Lotika Misra is a physician who specializes in hospital medicine (hospitalist) and neurology (brain & spinal cord disease).
-Patients gave her an average rating of 2.5 stars out of 5.
-Areas of particular interest for Dr. Misra include general neurology.
-Dr. Misra takes several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
-Before performing her residency at a hospital affiliated with St. Louis University (SLU), Dr. Misra attended Christian Medical College, Vellore for medical school.
-In addition to English, Dr. Misra (or staff) speaks Hindi.
-She is professionally affiliated with Seton Healthcare Family.
+Dr. Lotika Misra's specialties are hospital medicine (hospitalist) and neurology (brain & spinal cord disease).
+She practices in Kyle, TX and Austin, TX.
+She has received a 2.5 out of 5 star rating by her patients.
+In her practice, Dr. Misra focuses on general neurology.
+Dr. Misra takes Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
+She obtained her medical school training at Christian Medical College, Vellore and performed her residency at a hospital affiliated with St. Louis University (SLU).
+Dr. Misra (or staff) speaks Hindi.
+She is affiliated with Seton Healthcare Family.
 She has an open panel.

 Clinical interests: Electroencephalography, Nerve Conduction Studies, Movement Disorders, Epilepsy, Cognitive ...
 (Read more)

-Clinical interests: Transcranial Doppler, Consultation, Stroke, Telemedicine, Clinical Trials, Outpatient Care, Carotid ...
-(Read more)
+Clinical interests: Transcranial Doppler, Consultation, Stroke, Clinical Trials, Outpatient Care, Carotid Ultrasound

 Conditions / Treatments